vidhanb/MC4BOT/README.md

 A number of possible features could improve operation of the robot, including:
 * Increased motor speed values, ideally after testing to confirm effects on consistency
 * Improved calculations for position checks around the lever.
 Currently the robot functions fine there, but loses some time
 * Simulation of RPS lag, rather than costly (in terms of time) sleep statements.
-This ideas was used by team M3 during the competition
+This idea was used by team M3 during the competition
-* Full PID, after testing to confirm feasibility with treads
+* Full PID feedback for straight driving, after testing to confirm feasibility with treads
 * Decreasing adjustment movements after overcorrections
 * Better error tolerance for the case in which one encoder completely breaks during a run

 ## License
 This code is free to use and available under the GPLv3 license.
-Full license text for this project is located in the LICENSE file.
+Full license text for this project is located in the [LICENSE](./LICENSE) file.